bojinyao/exam-generation/README.md

 ## Program Arguments

+Note: this entire section is optional, although, highly recommended!
+If you have any global variable in your code, you should have this!
+And as you read through this section, you will likely need to introduce certain global variables anyways.

 Many programs take arguments to let users interact with the program in many different ways, and your program should too.

 Some common ways to pass arguments to your program involve flags and configuration files.
 Below points have outlined both.